 I’m still using it for Russian, however.
 Unlike the Hindi courses, the Russian course is an official Memrise course, so I’m confident that the content is accurate.
 Although, like with Lingodeer, I sometimes come across an unusual phrase or two …

-Here’s hoping I won’t need to use that sentence when I travel across Russia on the Trans-Mongolia train in the summer of 2019.
+Here’s hoping I won’t need to use that sentence when I travel across Russia on the Trans-Mongolia.

 If Lingodeer had a level 2 Russian course, I would probably use that instead, but for now they just have level 1.
 Memrise has seven different levels in Russian, and I’m currently working my way through the fourth level.